qiyunzhu/woltka/doc/collapse.md

 The last usage is an important complement to the main classification workflow, which currently relies on a tree structure and does not support one-to-many mapping.
 This can be achieved by using the profile collapsing function (although one can only move up one level per run).

+See [considerations](#considerations) below for a discussion of the potential change of statistical properties of data.

 ## Mapping file format